The Feynman-Dyson Propagators for Neutral Particles (Locality or Non-locality?): The Weinberg Propagators.

 We should use the obtained set of Weinberg propagators (\ref{propa1},\ref{propa2},\ref{propa3},\ref{propa4}) in the perturbation calculus of scattering amplitudes.
 In Ref.~\cite{Dvoegl-IJTP} the amplitude for the interaction of two $2(2S+1)$ bosons has been obtained on the basis of the use of one field only and it is obviously incomplete, see also Ref.~\cite{Hammer}.
-But, it is interesting that the spin structure was proved there to be the same, regardless we consider the two-Dirac-fermion interaction or the two-Weinberg($S=1$)-boson interaction.
-However, the denominator slightly differs in the cited papers~\cite{Dvoegl-IJTP} from the fermion-fermion case.
+But, it is interesting to note that the spin structure was proved there to be the same, regardless we consider the two-Dirac-fermion interaction or the two-Weinberg($S=1$)-boson interaction.
+However, the denominator slightly differs ($1/\vec \Delta^2 \rightarrow 1/2m(\Delta_0 -m)$) in the cited papers~\cite{Dvoegl-IJTP} from the fermion-fermion case.
 More accurate considerations of the fermion-boson and boson-boson interactions in the framework of the Weinberg theory has been reported elsewhere~\cite{Dvoegl-Valladolid}.
+So, the conclusion of this Section is: one can construct an analog of the Feynman-Dyson propagator for the $2(2S+1)$ model and, hence, a `local' theory provided that the Weinberg states are quadrupled ($S=1$ case).